metaborg/dynsem/readme.md

 Once the project is built, an open program can be evaluated by invoking the ***Interpreter*** > ***Evaluate*** action.
 In the example above the evaluation will result in a term *R_Result_V(res, sto)* where *res* has sort *V* and *sto* is an ATerm representation of the *Sto* semantic component

+### Changenotes 26/05/2015

+Dispatch on variables is now supported.

-### Changenotes and specification update instructions
+### Changenotes and specification update instructions 20/05/2015

 #### 1. Syntax changes